psytext/rosettastats/docs/index.md

 Moderation and mediation are techniques involving more complicated relationships.
 Moderation, tested using interaction, means that the causal association between two variables is itself influenced by a third variable.
 Mediation can be tested in various ways and means that the causal association between two variables occurs through the causal association of the antecedent with the mediator, and a second causal association of the mediator with the consequent.

-- Moderation analysis with a continous predictor and a dichotomous moderator using [regression analysis](regression-moderation-dichotomous-predictor.html)
+- Moderation analysis with a continous predictor and a dichotomous moderator using [regression analysis](regression-moderation-dichotomous-moderator.html)
+- Moderation analysis with a continous predictor and a continous moderator using [regression analysis](regression-moderation-continuous-moderator.html)

 <!-- ## Intensive longitudinal analyses -->